PX4/PX4-user_guide/en/config/battery.md

 This sets the *nominal* maximum voltage of each cell (the lowest voltage at which the cell will be considered "full").

-The value should be set slightly lower that the nominal maximum cell voltage for the battery (4.2V for LiPo), but not so low that the estimated capacity is still 100% after a few minutes of flight.
-The default value is usually appropriate for LiPo batteries.
+The value should be set slightly lower that the nominal maximum cell voltage for the battery, but not so low that the estimated capacity is still 100% after a few minutes of flight.

+Appropriate values to use are:
+- **LiPo:** 4.2V (default in *QGroundControl*)
+- **LiIon:** 3.5V

 > **Note** The voltage of a full battery may drop a small amount over time after charging.
   Setting a slightly-lower than maximum value compensates for this drop.

 <span></span>